aws-greengrass/aws-greengrass-nucleus/CONFIGURE_COMPONENT_README.md

 However, it's still possible to override the entire list.
 If you really need to make updates at the element level, think about using a map instead, by giving each element an unique key.

-##### Can I merge in a new key-value pair, which was not in the default value?
+##### Can I merge in a new key-value pair, which was not part of the default configuration?
 YES.
-We are providing that flexibility so that new configurations could be added during deployments.
+We are providing the flexibility to do so, so that new configurations could be added during deployments.

 ##### Can I merge empty values?
 YES.
 You can merge empty String, List, or Object/Map.

 ##### Can I merge `null` as a value for a key?
 YES.
-When reading the merged configuration, you will be able to find the key exists with value as `null`
+When reading the merged configuration, you will be able to find the key with value as `null`.

 ##### Can I merge in a new value whose type is different from original value's type for the same key?
 YES.
 The new value will be merged in and overrides the old value.